kelseyhai/AnarchoTech-StudyTree/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 > :construction: Discuss the utility of [Vagrant's multi-machine features](https://www.vagrantup.com/docs/multi-machine/).
 This is a great "exercise left to the reader," since it is a relatively advanced Vagrant-specific construct and slightly tangential to SSH hardening.

 # Additional references

-* [SSH, the Secure Shell: The Definitive Guide](https://www.worldcat.org/isbn/9780596008956) - Reference book thoroughly covering many aspects of SSH administration.
-* [SSH.com](https://ssh.com) - Maintained by the inventor of SSH, with some very good guides and reading material on the technology.